Can Your Nails Show Signs of an Illness?

 Usually, nails split or crack because they are dry or brittle.
 Surprisingly, dry nails can result from frequently soaking your nails in water while washing dishes, bathing kids or swimming.
 Nail polish, nail polish remover and alcohol-based hand sanitizers may also contribute.

-Dry, cracked nails may be linked to thyroid disease; if the problem persists, contact your doctor.
+Dry, cracked nails may also be a sign of thyroid disease.
+If the problem persists, contact your doctor.

 Peeling nails

-Nails may peel off in layers in response to trauma — such as from using your nails as tools to open packages, scraping hard surfaces or picking at old nail polish.
+Nails may peel off in layers due to trauma.
+This can happen when you use your nails as tools for opening packages, scraping hard surfaces or picking at old nail polish.
 Oversoaking nails also can lead to peeling.

 Pitted nails

 Do your nails look like someone took an icepick to them?
-Tiny indentations in the nails may be related to psoriasis, which also causes dry, scaly skin patches, or to alopecia areata, an autoimmune disease that causes hair loss.
+Tiny indentations in the nails may be related to psoriasis, which also causes dry, scaly skin patches.
+It may also be related to alopecia areata, an autoimmune disease that causes hair loss.

 Spoon nails